unitystation/unitystation/README.md

 You can play our demo releases here: [Unitystation Standalones](https://github.com/unitystation/unitystation/releases)

 ## Talk to us
 We are always open to feedback and ready to have a talk.
-No mater if it is development related or just a picture of your cat/husky.
+No matter if it is development related or just a picture of your cat/husky.

 Please join us on Discord: [https://discord.gg/tFcTpBp](https://discord.gg/tFcTpBp) <br>